Choosing a Projector for a Golf Simulator

 What is the best projector for a golf simulator?

 In general, if you're shopping for the best short-throw projector, take a look at the BenQ TH671ST.
-It's a budget-friendly option with keystone correction so it fits many indoor golf rooms.
-Other honorable mentions: Optoma's GT1080HDR has flexible setup options, BenQ's LU710 has fantastic image quality, or go big with the 4K UHD BenQ LK936ST.
+It's a budget-friendly option with a short throw ratio and keystone correction so it fits many indoor golf rooms.
+Other honorable mentions: Optoma's GT2000HDR and ZH450ST have flexible setup options, or go big with the 4K UHD BenQ LK936ST.
 You'll feel like you're right there at the tee.

-The BenQ LW500ST is also a great entry-level option, and the TK700STi is an affordable 4K golf simulator projector option.
+The BenQ LW500ST and LW600ST are also great entry-level options, and the TK700STi or TK710STi are affordable 4K golf simulator projector options.

 You can probably tell though, shopping for a projector is no easy task.
 You have to consider throw ratio, setup needs, image quality, and more.